rsksmart/devportal-1.0/rif/rns/libs/javascript/Operations.md

 #### `create`

-Creates a new subdomain under the given domain tree if it is available, and set the resolution if addr is provided.
+Creates a new subdomain under the given domain tree if it is available, and sets its resolution if addr is provided.

 > Precondition: the sender should be the owner of the parent domain.